 Curriculum developers' duties include authoring academic training material and developing programs of instruction.
 The area in which they may be employed is not limited to education, however, and there are many research, academic, and government roles that require their own curricula.
 The curriculum developer's workplace may vary significantly depending on the company and position requirements; for example, it may include testing training procedures in remote areas and/or textbook writing within…Read more

 Curriculum Developer Tasks

-Create online course content, troubleshoot problems, and record metrics about usage.
+- Create online course content, troubleshoot problems, and record metrics about usage.

-Work with employers, students, and teachers to identify needed technical information and pilot new materials.
+- Work with employers, students, and teachers to identify needed technical information and pilot new materials.

 Explore the most common career paths for Curriculum Developer.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Somewhat common (8 - 20%)

 Skills in Curriculum Planning, Training Program Development and Project Management are correlated to pay that is above average.
 Skills that pay less than market rate include Course Design and Technical Writing.

 What is the Pay by Experience Level for Curriculum Developers?